Income Tax when you rent out a property: case studies

 This means that you don’t make a profit or a loss.
 Any excess expenses can’t be used in a later tax year, even if you later start charging an ordinary commercial rent in that tax year.

-John lets his flat to his brother.
-The commercial rent for the flat is £600 per month but John only charges his brother £300 per month, which comes to £3,600 for the year.
+Jane lets her flat to her sister.
+The commercial rent for the flat is £600 per month but Jane only charges her sister £300 per month, which comes to £3,600 for the year.

-During the same year John’s expenses for the flat were £4,000 and so were more than the rent received.
+During the same year Jane’s expenses for the flat were £4,000 and so were more than the rent received.

-John can deduct expenses from his rental income but only up to the value of the rent he received, which is £3,600.
+Jane can deduct expenses from her rental income but only up to the value of the rent she received, which is £3,600.

 The £400 expenses that are left can’t be carried forward for use against rental income in future years, and can’t be used against any rental income from other rental properties.

-If John’s brother had lived in the flat rent free then John would not be able to claim any expenses at all for this property.
+If Jane’s sister had lived in the flat rent free then Jane would not be able to claim any expenses at all for this property.

 If a rental property is jointly-owned, the way in which the rental income is taxed will depend on the share of the property that each person owns.

-Tax implications for jointly-owned property - but not by spouses/civil partner
+Tax implications for jointly-owned property - but not by spouses or civil partner

 Where you receive income from property in the UK, that income is taxed as part of the profits of your property rental business.